code-iai/iai_robot_drivers/omni_ethercat/readme.txt

 omni_ethercat2 uses the following parameters:

+js_frequency: frequency for the joint_states publisher (Hz)
+        example on donbot: 125.0

+runstop_frequency: frequency for the hard_run_stop publisher (Hz)
+        example on donbot: 10.0

+watchdog_period: if a valid command does not arrive in this time, vels=0 (s)
+        example on donbot: 0.15

 odom_frame_id: name of the odometry frame.
         source: this frame gets set by the localization relative to map example on donbot: "/odom"